chintanboghara/Landing-Page-S3-Auto-Deploy-gh-Actions/README.md

 3. Scroll down to the **Static website hosting** section.
 4. Enable static website hosting and provide the appropriate index and error document names (e.g., `index.html`).

-# Public Access Policy for S3 Bucket: `hey-beast-landing-page`
+# Public Access Policy for S3 Bucket

 This S3 bucket (`hey-beast-landing-page`) is publicly accessible for reading the objects it contains.
 The following policy has been applied to allow public access.